discourse/discourse-algolia/README.md

 ## Customizing ranking

-You can use the full power of your Algolia dashboard to change the way that users, topics, posts and tags are ranked in the results - without ever touching any of the plugin code.
+You can use your Algolia dashboard to change the way that users, topics, posts and tags are ranked in the results, without touching any plugin code.
 The plugin pushes a large number of attributes from each object to Algolia, anticipating that some may be usable as ranking signals for different plugin users.
 While a full treatment of ranking, relevance and the Algolia dashboard is out of scope here, we encourage you to head over to the [Algolia documentation](https://algolia.com/doc/) and start digging in.

 ## Support